Ghosts of the Forest (album)

-Ghosts of the Forest is the debut album by the band of the same name, a side project lead by Phish guitarist Trey Anastasio.
+Ghosts of the Forest is the debut album by the band of the same name, a side project led by Phish guitarist Trey Anastasio.
 The album was released on April 12, 2019 on vinyl and streaming services only.

 Musicians joining Anastasio on the album include Phish drummer Jon Fishman and Trey Anastasio Band bassist Tony Markellis in his last studio collaboration with Anastasio before his death in 2021.

 Background

 The "Ghosts of the Forest" name refers to three different entities: the album, which features nine songs, the project as a whole, which features the material on the album plus an additional eleven songs only performed live, and the group itself.

-Ghosts of the Forest was partially conceived as a tribute to Anastasio's friend Chris Cottrell, who died of adrenal cancer in January of 2018.
+Ghosts of the Forest was partially conceived as a tribute to Anastasio's friend Chris Cottrell, who died of adrenal cancer in January 2018.
 While the group's live performances share the extended improvisations that define Phish concerts, Ghosts of the Forest's performances differ from Anastasio's other projects in that the group's setlists remained static throughout its run.
 The Ghosts in the Forest project was also a main focus of the documentary Between Me and My Mind, released the same year.